Title

 Current Market Rates — Survey Data

-Table 1 shows county-level data for range and pastureland average and most frequently reported rental rates per acre, and average value of rented pasture and rangeland in 2021 (North Dakota Department of Trust Lands 2021).
+The USDA National Agricultural Statistics Service for North Dakota provides average pasture rental rates and range/pasture land values that are created based on annual surveys of farmers and ranchers.
+Approximately 8,000 North Dakota agricultural producers responded to the 2021 survey.
+Table 1 shows county-level data for range and pastureland average and most frequently reported rental rates per acre, and average value of rented pasture and rangeland in 2022 (North Dakota Department of Trust Lands 2022).
 We advise the reader to exercise discretion when using these county averages and use these values as one factor to establish rental arrangements.

 Return on Investment

 Landowners can determine rental value based on the desired return of investment from their estimated value of the pastureland or rangeland.
 This is a fairly simple method to estimate the base rental rate per acre.
-The base rate then can be used to negotiate the final rate depending on contributions by each party.
+The base rate can then be used to negotiate the final rate depending on contributions by each party.

-Rent-to-value ratios will vary from year to year based on typical returns you would expect from a bank or investment.
+Rent-to-value ratios will vary from year-to-year based on typical returns you would expect from a bank or investment.
 These numbers can vary from 1.5% to 8%, depending on county, region, area and state.

 Landowners should be open to negotiate based on supply and demand, trust and positive relationship with potential tenants, current livestock market values and trends, and acceptable contributions by both parties on the management of the livestock herd and upkeep of the pasture infrastructure.